Gurney family (Norwich): Barclays

 Gurney's Bank in Norwich was at that time in the hands of Samuel Gurney's brother Daniel, and of Joseph John Gurney's son John Henry Gurney Sr. (1819–1890).
 The latter had inherited the bulk of Hudson Gurney's fortune in 1864.
 He later made a home at Northrepps, near Cromer, where he pursued ornithology.
 His son, John Henry Gurney Jr., also an ornithologist, and his great-great-grandson, Henry Richard Gurney of Heggatt Hall, continued that tradition.
 Besides managing his banking business, Daniel Gurney served as High Sheriff of Norfolk in 1853 and took an interest in archaeology and genealogy.
-In 1848 he printed privately in two volumes an elaborate Record of the House of Gournay, adding a supplement in 1858.
+In 1848, he printed privately in two volumes an elaborate Record of the House of Gournay, adding a supplement in 1858.
 Daniel Gurney was married to a daughter of William Hay, 17th Earl of Erroll, and lived near North Runcton, Norfolk.
+Their daughter Louisa Jane Gurney (1830 - 1867) married Sir Thomas Troubridge, 3rd Baronet.
 Their son Charles Henry Gurney (1833–1899) graduated from Trinity College, Cambridge, and married a daughter of Henry Thoby Prinsep.
 Later he became a partner in Saunderson's Bank, London.
 The Gurneys remained active in banking until 1896, when eleven private banks controlled by Quaker families merged under the name Barclays to meet competition from the joint-stock banks.
 The largest components of this conglomerate were Barclay Bevan Ransom Tritton Bouverie & Co., of Lombard Street in the City of London, Backhouse's Bank and Gurney's Bank.

 Many of the Gurney family are buried in the Gildencroft Quaker Cemetery, Norwich, some in Keswick All Saints churchyard and some in Intwood churchyard, both near Norwich.